'The girls go crazy over him': Meet Jenisbek Tserik, Mongolia's most eligible eagle hunter

 "For a Mongol, it's pride thing to train racehorses.
 For Kazakhs, their pride is in training eagles to hunt," explains Bata.

 You can see it in the way they walk and how they behave.
 The five berkutchi know they're being watched and they play up to it, puffing their chests out and stiffening their backs whenever a camera lens points their way.
-Brows furrow and lips purse like they've modeling all their lives.
+Brows furrow and lips purse like they've been modeling all their lives.

 It's a far cry from how life must have been in this part of the world before tourism impinged following the first Golden Eagle Festival, which was staged outside the provincial capital of Ölgii in 1999.
 But even now, foreigners are hardly stampeding to get here.
 When I quiz our local facilitator about numbers visiting the region this season, he replies that there are "many."